 Diversity & Inclusion Working Group

-The ECSA Board is composed of nine elected members who are the chairmen and vice-chairmen of the APCOE, ECF, and FFACE committees.
+The ECSA Board is composed of nine elected members who are the chair and vice-chairs of the APCOE, ECF, and FFACE committees.

 Alfons Karabuda (Sweden) was re-elected to the position of ECSA President in February 2019.
 Mr. Karabuda is also Chairman of the Swedish Society of Popular Music Composers and Chairman of the Polar Music Prize Award Committee, as well as President of the International Music Council..